kazimustakim4/CISC3142/lab3/README.md

 ## Lab3
-## Purpose
+## What is this lab?

-This program takes in a set of formatted input files (see input files section below) displaying course information and grades per student.
-The program then processes *all* the input files and creates a map of courses to student grades.
-These grades are then processed to show the rates of each type of grade per course information attribute based on the type of report chosen.
+This is a program that pulls the data and gives the grades of the student on different terms.
 ## How to Run this Program
 Clone the repository with the recursive flag (the recursive flag is necessary in order to clone the data submodule):